 “Hamilton Avenue has contaminants.
 Western Middle School has contaminants.
 We know Holly Hill does.
 My front yard does.
 I’m 30 ft from the dump,” she said.
 “It’s just simple logic.”

-Tesei suggested having DPW Commissioner Amy Siebert look over Ms Fortunato’s documents to reassure the neighbors that the site is not contaminated.
+Tesei suggested having DPW Commissioner Amy Siebert look over Ms Fortunato’s documents to reassure the neighbors that the site was not contaminated.

 “She (Fortunato) is having them look at the reports, not retest the area.
 That’s really the question.
 Were they valid reports?”
 Tesei said.